Committee members play an important role in representing our alumni communities.

 Palm is from Thailand and is of Chinese descent.
 After graduating from Trinity's February Main program as a scholarship student in 2019, he went on to enrol in a Bachelor of Biomedicine at the University of Melbourne.
 He is currently on a leave of absence from Melbourne University due to COVID-19.
 He is now currently enrolled in KMITL in Thailand.

 Palm enjoys gaming, especially at a competitive level, and during his studies at Trinity College, he was the captain and manager of an amateur Overwatch esports team in the Oceania region.
 Palm also has an interest in finance, as well as writing stories and articles.

 Trinity College Foundation Studies Alum of the Year

 The Trinity College Foundation Studies Alum of the Year recognises outstanding achievements by an alumnus or alumna.

 The recipient of the award must be alumnus or alumna of the Trinity College Foundation Studies program who has made an outstanding contribution to the College or achieved outstanding success in service to the wider community during the preceding calendar year.
 The award will be open to any global alumni.

-The Foundation Studies Alum of the Year 2020 will be awarded for achievements from 1 January to 31 December 2019.
-Nominations for the award is now open and will close on Friday 14 February 2020.
+The Foundation Studies Alum of the Year 2022 will be awarded for achievements from 1 January to 31 December 2021.
+Nominations for the award is now open.

 Current staff and members of the Trinity Board, Council or TFAN Committee will not be eligible for the award.